Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Individual Traffic Shapers

 \subsection{Asynchronous Traffic Shaper (ATS)}

-Asynchronous Traffic Shaping (ATS) is another real-time traffic type, standardized by IEEE P802.1Qcr~\cite{802.1Qcr}.
-It uses asynchronous transmission and although it does not require a global clock, it uses the local clocks to reshape traffic in each node.
-The ATS shaper is associated with the output port, of which the architecture is shown in Fig.~\ref{fig:ATSArchitecture}.
-It contains two levels of queues, (i) shaped queue $q$ and (ii) shared queue $Q$, and the ATS shaping algorithm located between them.
+Asynchronous Traffic Shaping (ATS) is another real-time traffic shaper, standardized by IEEE P802.1Qcr~\cite{802.1Qcr}.
+It uses asynchronous transmission and, although it does not require a global clock, it uses the local clocks to reshape traffic in each node.
+The ATS architecture is shown in Fig.~\ref{fig:ATSArchitecture}.
+Note that although ATS was originally proposed in~\cite{Soheil16} for strict priority queues, the essence of ATS is an interleaved regulator per input port and per traffic class placed after the class-based FIFO system of an upstream node~\cite{LeBoudec18}.
+It is theoretically possible that ATS can be connected to any class-based FIFO system of upstream nodes, for example in combination used with CBS, which will be discussed in Sect.~\ref{sec:TAS+ATS+CBS}.
+It contains two levels of queues, (i) shaped queue $q$ and (ii) shared queue $Q$, and the ATS shaping algorithm is located between them.
 Shaped queues are used to pre-store frames, which are waiting to be reshaped into the leaky bucket model by the ATS shaping algorithm.
 Shared queues are used for different priority traffic, and there are at most 8 shared queues.
-The shared queues follow the strict priority scheduling mechanism.
-ATS has been proposed with the goal to avoid burstiness cascades.
-To which shaped queue the frames should enter depends on the queuing schemes as follows,
+The shared queues follow the class-based scheduling mechanism.
+ATS has been proposed with the goal of avoiding burstiness cascades.
+Which shaped queue the frames should enter depends on the queuing schemes as follows~\cite{Soheil16, Zhou19},

 \begin{enumerate}[leftmargin=12pt] \item[$\bullet$] QAR1: frames from different senders (input ports) should not be assigned to the same shaped queue in the receiver; \item[$\bullet$] QAR2: frames from the same sender but with different priority levels are not allowed to be assigned to the same shaped queue; \item[$\bullet$] QAR3: frames are not allowed to be stored in the same shaped queue if the frames sent to receivers are in different priority levels. \end{enumerate} The number of shaped queues in the receiver is related to the number of senders and the number of priorities assigned to the traffic from the sender to the receiver.
 Since, in the paper, traffic priority for a flow remains the same at all nodes along its path, the number of shaped queues is only related to the number of senders (used input ports).